collective/collective.cmisbrowser/README.rst

 ===============

 After installing you will be able to add a *CMIS Browser* in your Plone site.
-Configuration can be done on the Browser itself and/or you can set a site wide configuration.
+Configuration can be done on the *CMIS Browser* itself and/or you can set a site wide configuration.

 Configuration